mevdschee/java-crud-api/full/README.md

 ### Extra Features

+These features are new and where not included in PHP-CRUD-API.

   - [x] Support for output in JSON or XML
   - [x] Does not reflect on every request (better performance)
   - [x] Support for input and output of database structure and records
   - [x] Support for 13 different database systems (thanks to jOOQ)
+  - [x] Support for boolean and binary data in all database engines

 ## Features

-These features match features in PHP-CRUD-API.

 ### Multi-domain CORS support

 By default all cross-origin requests are allowed.
-Use the key "rest.cors.allowed-origins" and set it to one or multiple hosts in a comma separated list (e.g. "http://localost:8080,http://localhost:9090").
+Use the key "rest.cors.allowed-origins" and set it to one or multiple hosts in a comma separated list (e.g. "http://localhost:8080,http://localhost:9090").

 ## Extra Features

-These features are new and where not included in PHP-CRUD-API.

 ### Support for output in JSON or XML